Top 10 Universities for Civil Engineering in Canada

 Civil engineering students in Canada are required to go through four years of a basic undergraduate education.
-Students will learn about material properties, environmental science, mapping and drawing skills, and even surveying.
-After the students finish their undergraduate degree, they can work as an EIT (Engineer in Training) for several years before receiving their professional engineering designation (P. Eng) in Canada, or they may pursue graduate studies.
-While it may be difficult to get yourself to Canada due to the coronavirus COVID-19 pandemic, many of these universities offer online distance-learning courses.
+Students learn about material properties, environmental science, mapping and drawing skills, and even surveying.
+After students finish their undergraduate degree, they can work as an EIT (Engineer in Training) for several years before receiving their professional engineering designation (P. Eng) in Canada, or they may pursue graduate studies.
+While it may be difficult to get yourself to Canada due to the global COVID-19 pandemic, many of these universities offer online distance-learning courses.

 The University of Waterloo is a public research university located in Waterloo, in the eastern province of Ontario.
-Its civil engineering programme is one of Canada’s largest programmes of its type, in which students can learn how to design infrastructure elements such as bridges, highways, and dams.
+Its civil engineering program is one of Canada’s largest programs of its type, in which students can learn how to design infrastructure elements such as bridges, highways, and dams.

 Once admitted, students get the opportunity to participate in six co-op terms where they can test various career options.
-What’s more, the average student earns $17,800 per co-op term to help pay their tuition costs.
-Some additional highlights of the programme include access to high-tech simulation labs as well as the opportunity to build a concrete canoe for an international competition.
+What’s more, the average student earns $22.92 an hour to help pay their tuition costs.
+Some additional highlights of the program include access to high-tech simulation labs as well as the opportunity to build a concrete canoe for the Canadian National Concrete Canoe Competition.

-Once accepted, students of the programme can choose from a variety of courses such as structural engineering, transportation planning, and geomechanics to enhance their knowledge in the civil engineering field.
+Once accepted, students of the program can choose from a variety of courses such as structural engineering, transportation planning, and geomechanics to enhance their knowledge of civil engineering.
 Admission is highly selective and all students must score in at least the mid 80s in prerequisite courses such as calculus and physics to be competitive for admission.

 McGill University is a public Canadian university located in the city of Montreal in the eastern Canadian province of Quebec.
-The civil engineering department provides an opportunity for future civil engineers to receive a sound education via courses such as soil mechanics, fluid mechanics, environmental engineering, structural engineering, and more.
+The civil engineering department provides an opportunity for future civil engineers to receive a solid education via courses such as soil mechanics, fluid mechanics, environmental engineering, and structural engineering.

 After finishing their basic foundational courses, students can choose an area of specialisation to obtain in-depth knowledge in an area of their choice.
-Some of these areas of specialisation include environmental engineering, transportation engineering, and water resources engineering.
-Students interested in learning a broader range of subjects can also combine complementary courses offered by other engineering departments for an interdisciplinary set of skills and knowledge, such as engineering systems optimization.
+These areas of specialisation include environmental engineering, transportation engineering, geotechnical engineering, structural engineering, and water resources engineering.
+Students interested in broadening their horizons can also pursue complementary courses offered by other engineering departments for an interdisciplinary set of skills and knowledge, such as engineering systems optimization.

 The University of British Columbia is a public research university located in the western Canadian city of Vancouver.
-To enter the civil engineering programme, the student must have completed one year of general engineering studies at the University of British Columbia or at another college with a transfer program.
+To enter the civil engineering program, students must have completed one year of general engineering studies at the University of British Columbia or at another college with a transfer program.

-Once admitted into the civil engineering program, students can choose between various supplementary programs such as the co-op programme, which provides students with opportunities for relevant paid work experience, and the option for a dual degree in arts and engineering.
+Once admitted into the civil engineering program, students can choose between various supplementary programs such as the co-op program, which provides students with opportunities for relevant paid work experience, and the option for a dual degree in arts and engineering.
 There are also several streams available for students wishing to pursue certain technical specialties, including materials engineering and geotechnical engineering.
-Opportunities to spend a semester at another university is also available for those interested in exchange programs.
+Opportunities to spend a semester at another university are also available for those interested in exchange programs.

 This is another public research university with a large engineering school.
 The main campus of the University of Alberta is based in the city of Edmonton, in the western Canadian province of Alberta.
 The school of engineering is home to several faculties, including the faculty of civil engineering.
 The faculty’s state-of-the-art research equipment has attracted over 900 undergraduate students as well as 500 graduate students to pursue their civil engineering careers.

 Dalhousie University is located in the Maritime province of Nova Scotia, in the capital city of Halifax.
-It is a public research university with a large engineering programme.
-The civil engineering department is home to around 300 undergraduate students and 70 graduate students working to obtain their MEng, MASc and PhD degrees.
+It is a public research university with a large engineering program.
+The civil engineering department is home to around 200 undergraduate students pursuing their BEng degree and 90 graduate students working to obtain their MEng, MASc and PhD degrees.

-Similar to other engineering schools, all engineering students must complete a year of common first-year engineering courses before they can apply to a specific discipline of their choice.
-Students who are accepted into the civil engineering programme must choose between an infrastructure option and an earth and environment option.
-In addition, a choice between a traditional four-year degree and a five-year co-op degree is also offered, giving students the chance to decide if they want to complete their degree faster or find relevant work during their studies.
+Similar to other engineering schools, all engineering students must complete a year of common first-year engineering courses before they can apply to a discipline of their choice.
+Students who are accepted into the civil engineering program must choose between an infrastructure option and an earth and environment option.
+In addition, a choice between a traditional four-year degree and a five-year co-op degree is also offered, giving students the chance to decide if they want to complete their degree faster or gain paid work experience during their studies..

 This is another university based in the eastern Canadian province of Quebec, in the city of Montreal.
-The school offers a typical four-year civil engineering degree with the option to specialise in three different options after three year of studies.
-These options are civil infrastructure, which focuses on the design of foundations of bridges, dams, and other large structures; the environmental option, which focuses on designing water treatment systems; and construction engineering and management, which teaches engineering knowledge essential to the construction industry.
+The school offers a typical four-year civil engineering degree with the option to specialise in three different options in the third year of studies.
+These options are civil infrastructure, which focuses on the design of foundations of bridges, dams, and other large structures; the environmental option, which focuses on designing water treatment and waste treatment systems; and construction engineering and management, which teaches engineering knowledge essential to the construction industry.
 Concordia also offers an MASc, an MEng, and a PhD in Civil Engineering.

-Admission to the programme is based on select high school courses such as maths and physics.
+Admission to the undergraduate program is based on select high school courses such as chemistry, math, and physics.
 Once admitted, students can also choose to minor in another subject as long as they meet the minimum GPA (grade point average) requirement of 2.7.
-A co-op option is also offered for those interested in gaining relevant and paid work experience between their periods of study.
+A co-op option is also offered for those interested in gaining up to 12 months of relevant paid work experience between their periods of study.

 Additionally, a range of civil engineering options is offered.
 Students get to choose one of these options in their third year of study.
 They are structural engineering, environmental engineering, and international development in either structural or environmental engineering.
 Students can also pursue dual degrees in law and civil engineering as well as business and civil engineering.

 Prospective civil engineering students must apply to enter the Schulich School of Engineering first.
 Once accepted, they must complete common first-year courses before applying to enter civil engineering.
 Acceptance is based on first-year grades and can get competitive depending on the number of applicants and the number of available spots.

-Additionally, the civil engineering school is home to multiple high-tech research facilities such as the Kennedy Field Station (a water facility), the Coastal Engineering Laboratory, and more.
+Additionally, the civil engineering school is home to multiple high-tech research facilities such as the Kennedy Field Station (a water facility), the Coastal Engineering Laboratory, and the Beaty Water Research Centre.
 Class sizes are small compared to other engineering schools and an additional Job Network is available to help students find employment after graduation.